MEC0134/Front-End-Portfolio/README.md

 ## Front-end Web Portfolio

 #### This is a front-end web portfolio designed to showcase my front-end skills.
 It includes HTML, CSS, and JavaScript files.
-The portfolio demonstrates your ability to design and create visually appealing websites.
+The portfolio demonstrates my ability to design and create visually appealing websites.

 ### Getting Started